SP Services

 • Arrange operating capital (working capital) to carry out functions smoothly

-• Fulfill fund requirement for the expansion purpose
+• Fulfil fund requirements for the expansion purpose.

-Apart from this bankers may also ask for substantial collateral money and good credit rating along with the fulfillment of prescribed terms & conditions.
+Apart from this, bankers may also ask for substantial collateral money and good credit rating along with the fulfilment of prescribed terms & conditions.

 f.
 External Commercial Borrowing

-The other main option of funding of startup is External Commercial Borrowings (ECB).
-Under this funds can also be raised from non-resident lenders in the form of External Commercial Borrowings (ECB).
+The other main option for funding of startup is External Commercial Borrowings (ECB).
+Under this, funds can also be raised from non-resident lenders in the form of External Commercial Borrowings (ECB).

 • Bank loans